Medical missions in China: Protestant medical missions

-Western medicine was introduced to China in the 19th Century, mainly by medical missionaries sent from various Christian mission organizations, such as the London Missionary Society (Britain), the Wesleyan Methodist Ministry (Britain), Methodist Church (Britain) and the Presbyterian Church (USA).
+Western medicine was introduced to China in the 19th century, mainly by medical missionaries sent from various Christian mission organizations, such as the London Missionary Society (Britain), the Wesleyan Methodist Ministry (Britain), Methodist Church (Britain) and the Presbyterian Church (USA).
 Benjamin Hobson (1816–1873), a medical missionary sent by the London Missionary Society in 1839, set up a highly successful Wai Ai Clinic (惠愛醫館) in Guangzhou, China.
 In 1887, Edward George Horder(1852-1908) of the Church Missionary Society opened the first hospital in Pakhoi(Beihai).
 The Hong Kong College of Medicine for Chinese (香港華人西醫書院) also was founded in 1887, by the London Missionary Society, with its first graduate (in 1892) being Sun Yat-sen (孫中山).
-A contemporary of Sun Yat-sen was Dr Harry Chung (b.
-1872) who had returned from Johns Hopkins University to serve the Manchu dynasty.
-Sun later led the Chinese Revolution (1911), which changed China from an empire to a republic.
+Sun later led the 1911 Revolution, which changed China from an empire to a republic.
 The Hong Kong College of Medicine for Chinese was the forerunner of the School of Medicine of the University of Hong Kong, which started in 1911.

 Due to the social custom that men and women should not be near to one another, the women of China were reluctant to be treated by male doctors of Western Medicine.
 This resulted in a tremendous need for female doctors of Western Medicine in China.
-The Women's Foreign Missionary Society hoped alleviate the suffering of Chinese women by sending Dr. Lucinda L. Combs the first female missionary to Peking (Beijing) China in 1873.
+The Women's Foreign Missionary Society hoped to alleviate the suffering of Chinese women by sending Dr. Lucinda L. Combs the first female missionary to Peking (Beijing) China in 1873.
 Dr. Combs also established the first hospital for women and children in 1875.
 The first Women's Hospital in Shanghai, Margaret Williamson Hospital, was opened in 1884 by Elizabeth Reifsnyder.
 Subsequently, female medical missionary Dr. Mary H. Fulton (1854–1927) was sent by the Foreign Missions Board of the Presbyterian Church (USA) to found the first medical college for women in China.
-Known as the Hackett Medical College for Women (夏葛女子醫學院), this college was located in Guangzhou, China, and was enabled by a large donation from Mr. Edward A.K.
+Known as the Hackett Medical College for Women. (夏葛女子醫學院), This college was located in Guangzhou, China, and was enabled by a large donation from Mr. Edward A.K.
 Hackett (1851–1916) of Indiana, USA.
 The college was dedicated in 1902 and offered a four-year curriculum.
 By 1915, there were more than 60 students, mostly in residence.
 Most students became Christians, due to the influence of Dr. Fulton.
 The college was officially recognized, with its diplomas marked with the official stamp of the Guangdong provincial government.
 The college was aimed at the spreading of Christianity and modern medicine and the elevation of Chinese women's social status.
 The David Gregg Hospital for Women and Children (also known as Yuji Hospital 柔濟醫院 was affiliated with this college.
 The graduates of this college included Lee Sun Chau (周理信, 1890–1979) and WONG Yuen-hing (黃婉卿), both of whom graduated in the late 1910s and then practiced medicine in the hospitals in Guangdong province.
+Coral Wong graduated from Hackett in 1921 and became the director of the Ningteh Hospital where she added maternity services and expanded the hospital.